Complexity of chess domination problems: Preliminaries

-\begin{remark} It was proven to be NP-complete~\cite{Cerioli08} with the further restriction that each variable appears once positively and twice negatively.
+\begin{remark} The problem \psat{} was proven to be NP-complete~\cite{Cerioli08}, with the further restriction that each variable appears once positively and twice negatively.
 This was the problem used for the proofs in~\cite{alpert2021art}.
-We do not require this additional restriction. \end{remark}
+We do not require this additional restriction.
+Note, however, that with the further restriction that all clauses contain exactly 3 literals, the problem becomes solvable in polynomial time~\cite{BSK03}. \end{remark}

-\begin{proposition}[\cite{Cerioli08}] The problem \psat{} is NP-complete. \end{proposition} The reduction will proceed by introducing \textbf{gadgets} to encode variables, connections and clauses as maximal independent rooks or queens set problems on polycubes.
-The main difficulty will reside in showing that the size of the polycubes created is polynomially bounded, and that the algorithm to do so runs in polynomial time.
+\begin{proposition}[\cite{Cerioli08}] The problem \psat{} is NP-complete. \end{proposition} The reduction will proceed by introducing \textbf{gadgets} to encode variables, connections, and clauses as maximum independent rooks or queens set problems on polycubes.
+The main difficulty is how to show that the size of the polycubes created is polynomially bounded, and that the algorithm to do so runs in polynomial time.

-Let us begin our proof of complexity by showing that the verification of a candidate for domination and independence can be done in polynomial time. \begin{lemma} Verifying that a placement of rooks or a placement of queens dominate a $d$--polycube and verifying that a placement of queens or rooks that are not attacking each other can be done in polynomial time. \end{lemma} \begin{proof} Taking each piece and checking all the cubes it guards can be done in polynomial time.
-This will then tell if the pieces are independent and if all the cubes of the polycube are guarded. \end{proof}
+Let us begin our proof of complexity by showing that the verification of a candidate for domination and independence can be done in polynomial time. \begin{lemma} Verifying that a placement of rooks or a placement of queens dominate a $d$--polycube and verifying that a placement of queens or rooks that are not attacking each other can be done in polynomial time. \end{lemma} \begin{proof} We recall that we can construct a graph from a $d$-polycube and a given choice of chess pieces (rook or queen).
+The vertices are the $d$-cubes and there is an edge between two vertices if the chosen piece can reach one $d$-cube from the other.
+Asking whether a set of pieces dominates the $d$-polycube is then equivalent to verifying if a given set of vertices (the $d$-cubes occupied by the pieces) dominates the graph.
+Similarly, asking whether pieces are not attacking each other is equivalent to asking if a given set of vertices forms a coclique, that is, a set of vertices with no edge between each other.
+Both of these problems are verifiable polynomially---see~\cite{PS98}.
+This proves that the solution is verifiable in polynomial time. \end{proof}